 I’ve been asked to be one of the readers at the upcoming From Glasgow to Saturn reading party at the Anatomy Museum at the University of Glasgow on the 1st of March from 6pm-8pm.
 I believe it’s free and open to anyone who wants to come along.
-I believe Alan Bissett is reading, not sure who else.
-Hope to see you there!
+I believe Alan Bissett is reading, not sure…… Continue reading From Glasgow to Saturn Reading Party 1st March

 Fabulous to be in From Glasgow to Saturn: FGTSissue-231

 JL Williams on BBC Radio Scotland’s The Culture Café Perfume and Poetry

 Art and Poetry at Annuale’s ……perplex…….